Efficient Computation of High-Dimensional Penalized Generalized Linear Mixed Models by Latent Factor Modeling of the Random Effects: Introduction

 \section{Introduction}

 Modern biomedical datasets are increasingly high dimensional and exhibit complex correlation structures.
 Generalized Linear Mixed Models (GLMMs) have long been employed to account for such dependencies.
 However, proper specification of the fixed and random effects is a critical step in estimation of GLMMs.
-For instance, omitting important random effects can lead to bias in the estimated variance of the fixed effects, whereas including unnecessary random effects could increase the computational difficulty of fitting the GLMM \citep{thompson2017bias, gurka2011avoiding, bondell2010joint}.
+For instance, omitting important random effects can lead to bias in the estimated variance of the fixed effects \citep{gurka2011avoiding, bondell2010joint}, whereas including unnecessary random effects could increase the computational difficulty of fitting the GLMM.
+Despite the importance of properly specifying the set of fixed and random effects in such models, it is often unknown \textit{a priori} which variables should be specified as fixed or random in the model, particularly in high dimensional settings in which the feature space of both the fixed and random effects is generally assumed to be sparse.

+There are several existing methods used to select fixed and/or random effects within mixed models.
+One such class of methods are what we term here as candidate model selection.
+In these methods, researchers manually specify a set of candidate models, use existing software such as R packages \textbf{lme4} \citep{lme42007} or \textbf{MCMCglmm} \citep{mcmcglmm2010} to fit the candidate models, and then select the best one using appropriate mixed effects model selection criteria such as the BIC-ICQ criterion \citep{BICq2011}, the hybrid Bayesian information criterion BICh \citep{BICh2014}, or fence methods \citep{jiang2014fence}.
+However, candidate model selection approaches are not feasible for moderate or large dimensions as there are $2^{2p}$ possible combinations of fixed and random effects for $p$ predictors of interest.

+Penalized likelihood techniques, such as LASSO, have been expanded to apply to mixed models.
+However, most of these existing approaches have limitations in their applicability.
+Some methods only select fixed effects, such as the R packages \textbf{glmmLasso} \citep{groll2014variable} and \textbf{glmmixedLASSO} \citep{schelldorfer2014glmmlasso}, or only select random effects \citep{pan2014random}.
+Other methods that do select both fixed and random effects are generally limited in their scalability due to their computational burden in high dimensions.
+Examples include the adaptive Lasso method proposed by \cite{BICq2011}, which utilizes a computationally intensive expectation step in their Monte Carlo Expectation Minimization (MCEM) algorithm, and the regularized PQL method proposed by \cite{hui2017joint}, which has prohibitive initialization requirements in high dimensions and requires the calculation of an inverse matrix with dimensions equal to the random effects remaining in the model.